 My research focuses primarily on sexual and gender-based violence, political violence, civil society activism, and social transformations in war.
-This includes also the content and implementation of UN Security Council Resolution 1325 and the Women, Peace and Security (WPS) framework.
-In addition, I have an interest in women’s rights, international responses to armed conflict, women’s rights, and in gender in international relations and in a comparative perspective more broadly.
+This includes also the content, implementation of, and contestations within UN Security Council Resolution 1325 and the Women, Peace and Security (WPS) framework.
+In addition, I have an interest in women’s rights, international responses to armed conflict, and in conflict dynamics more broadly.

 My research combines cross-national statistical analysis, qualitative fieldwork and analysis, and survey experiments.